Getting around

 Take part in the Changing Steps Cardiff sustainable travel challenge.
 Earn BetterPoints for choosing active and sustainable travel journeys to and from campus.

-For taking part students will be rewarded with BetterPoints to redeem on some great local offers on campus, on the high street and with local transport providers.
-There are also lots of prizes to be won.
+Students who take part in the challenge will be rewarded with BetterPoints to redeem on some great local offers on campus, on the high street and with local transport providers.
+There are also many prizes to be won, and seasonal campaigns and challenges are held throughout the year to encourage students to travel sustainably.

 Learn more